Purple Rock Rose

 Cistus x purpureusItem #2460 USDA Hardiness Zone: 8 - 11

-Tidy, compact, heat-loving shrub with showy rose-purple blooms with maroon spots.
+A tidy, compact, sun and heat-loving shrub with showy rose-purple blooms with maroon spots.
 Tolerates drought, poor soil, even some neglect!
-Great rock garden accent, mass planting or informal divider.
+Terrific as a rock garden accent, for mass plantings, or for use as an informal divider.
 Evergreen.

-- OverviewLight Needs:Full sunWatering Needs:Once established, needs only occasional watering.Average Landscape Size:Moderate grower to 4 ft. tall, 4 to 6 ft. wide.
+- OverviewLight Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.Average Landscape Size:Moderate growing; reaches 4 ft. tall, 4 to 6 ft. wide.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer before new growth begins in spring.
-For a formal appearance, shear annually after flowering.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Once established, needs only occasional watering.
+- CareCare InformationGrows easily in average to poor, well-drained soils.
+Water deeply, regularly during the first growing season to establish an extensive root system.
+Once established, reduce frequency; tolerates moderate drought.
+Apply a general purpose fertilizer before new growth begins in spring.
+For a formal appearance, prune annually after flowering.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Once established, water occasionally; more in extreme heat or containers.

 - History & LoreHistory:Oil rich rockroses cloak the arid Mediterranean region from Portugal to Italy.
 Early breeders of the 1820s sought to coax more cold hardy plants for cultivation in the north for oil production.
 Later M. Edouard Bernet of Antibes became the Cistus specialist and between 1860 and 1875 he was responsible for over 230 new cultivars.
 Though long out of favor as the demand for oil evaporated, only the ornamental varieties such as C. x purpureus remain in cultivation.Lore:Oil harvested from the rockrose plants was known as labdanum, a valuable alternative to rare whale ambergris in the ancient perfume trade.